sirbacharach/exhibit-it/README.md

 2. **Package Manager:**
    - npm is used as the package manager to install dependencies and run scripts.

+3. **Rijk's Museum API key**
+   - obtain an API key from Rijks Museum Website.
+Register for a Rijksstudio account.
+You will be given a key instantly upon request, which you can find at the advanced settings of your Rijksstudio account.

 ## Installation Steps:

 ### 1. Clone the Repository:

-   Clone the Git repository of "exhibit-it" to your local machine:
+   Clone the Git repository of "Exhibit-it" to your local machine:
    ```bash
    git clone https://github.com/sirbacharach/exhibit-it.git
    cd exhibit-it